Sheffield Students’ Union could go fully plant-based by 2031, if a student-led campaign gets its way.

-The Plant-Based Universities campaign started in 2021 and has been calling on universities to transition to 100% sustainable plant-based catering to tackle the climate crisis.
+The Plant-Based Universities campaign, which started in 2021, is calling on universities to transition to 100% sustainable plant-based catering to tackle the climate crisis.

 Aaron Devaney, the Secretary of the Plant-Based Universities Sheffield, argues that the change would be a simple but effective step towards tackling climate change.
 He said: